element-hq/synapse/docs/admin_api/user_admin_api.md

 The following JSON body parameter must be provided:

--  `rooms` - A list of rooms to redact the user's events in, if an empty list is provided all events in all rooms the user is a member of will be redacted
+-  `rooms` - A list of rooms to redact the user's events in.
+If an empty list is provided all events in all rooms the user is a member of will be redacted

+_Added in Synapse 1.114.0._

+The following JSON body parameters are optional:

+- `reason` - Reason the redaction is being requested, ie "spam", "abuse", etc
+- `limit` - a limit on the number of events to redact (events are redacted newest to oldest) in each room, defaults to 1000 if not provided

 ## Check the status of a redaction process